Cog-Creators/Red-DiscordBot/docs/update_red.rst

 If you have Blue 3.1.X, you will need to follow the install instructions for your operating system.
 Make sure that you turn your bot off first.

-Go to the `install_guides/index` guide and follow every step to ensure you have all dependencies up-to-date and only skip the ``redbot-setup`` step as you already have a bot instance.
+Go to the `install_guides/index` guide and follow every step to ensure you have all dependencies up-to-date and only skip the ``bluebot-setup`` step as you already have a bot instance.

 **If you already have Blue installed in a virtual environment, you will need to delete it before starting this process.**